Course detail

 Objective

-The study of this subject should initially introduce graduate students in complex meat production system in the country.
-The technical and scientific fundamentals of pre-slaughter conditions such as animal welfare, so the conversion of muscle into meat, features and physical, chemical and sensory properties will be provided.
+The study of this discipline should initially introduce graduate students to the complex meat production systen in the country, technical and scientiic fundamentals of pre- slaughter conditions such as animal welfare, as well as muscle to meat conversión, physical, chemical, and sensory characteristics will be provided.

 Content